Hamna12/Ramzan-Compass/README.md

-# 🌙 Ramzan Compass (1447)

-A premium, state-of-the-art Progressive Web App (PWA) designed to provide the most accurate and relaxing experience for your Ramzan journey.
-Featuring high-precision location detection, strict Fiqh-based calculations, and a majestic Islamic aesthetic.

 # 🌙 Ramzan Zenith (1447)

 A premium, state-of-the-art Progressive Web App (PWA) designed to provide the most accurate and relaxing experience for your Ramzan journey.
 Featuring high-precision location detection, strict Fiqh-based calculations, and a majestic Islamic aesthetic.